 What was it about this particular story and set of characters that drew you to this project?

-Richard E Grant: I think that after four years of Trump and the Brexit fallout that we’re dealing with here, inclusivity, diversity and tolerance is something that we’re in short supply of.
+Richard E Grant: I think that after four years of Trump and the Brexit fallout that we’re dealing with here, inclusivity, diversity, and tolerance is something that we’re in short supply of.
 I think this film ticks every one of those boxes.
 Who you should love and how you should love, what you should wear, think, or believe are freedoms that you can easily take for granted – things that are denied to Jamie.
 I thought it was a great story of genuine courage.

 Your character is just so rich in terms of personality, how do you go about preparing for a role like this?

 Richard E Grant: I watched 11 seasons of RuPaul’s Drag Race in three weeks and then I worked with an avant-garde drag artist named David Hoyle in England, who’s the same age as me.
-He had such great experience with melancholy and vulnerability in his life, that I thought was the key to playing failed Hugo until he then has this transformation were he manages to rise from the ashes and become Loco Chanel again, briefly to be the mentor for Jaime.
+He had such great experience with melancholy and vulnerability in his life, that I thought was the key to playing failed Hugo until he then has this transformation where he manages to rise from the ashes and become Loco Chanel again, briefly to be the mentor for Jaime.

 How did it feel to put on the whole extravagant drag costume for the first time?